 I hear you.
-A private and profit-chasing healthcare is by no means optimal for the average person (we’ll be covering this topic in more in detail later on).
+Private and profit-chasing healthcare is not optimal for the average person (we’ll be covering this topic in more detail later on).
 But check the agenda behind the accusations before jumping into the anti-big-pharma-wagon.

-If the purpose behind the accusations is to convince that lemons can cure cancer (yes, another real thing unfortunately), then you don’t have my attention.
-Get these healing stones off my face and show me the way out please.
+If the purpose behind the accusations is to convince me lemons can cure cancer (yes, another real thing, unfortunately), then you don’t have my attention.
+Get these healing stones off my face and show me the way out, please.

 “But, Mr Embassy, there’s no money in fruit and clean eating!”.
 Oh, but I beg the difference.
 Apart from the fact that you probably pay for your fruits and non-GMO foods (right?), these pseudoscientists have the market all figured out.
-They know it inside out by now and know that it’s full of possibilities.
-Books, magazines, powders, pills, “doctor” appointments, oils, subscriptions, membership, workshops, clothing, gadgets, jewelries, supplements etc, etc. The list goes on and on, and all leads to the one main goal: Money.
+They know it inside out by now, full of possibilities.
+Books, magazines, powders, pills, “doctor” appointments, oils, subscriptions, membership, workshops, clothing, gadgets, jewelry, supplements, etc. The list goes on and on, leading to the one main goal: Money.

 Blaming pharma is often a strategy to reach that end goal.
 Keeping you doubting conventional medicine is a great tactic.
-It confuses, scares and increases consumption.
-The profit-driven agenda that these pseudoscientists accuse pharmaceutical companies for, can easily be applied to themselves.
+It confuses, scares, and increases consumption.
+The profit-driven agenda of which these pseudoscientists accuse pharmaceutical companies can easily be applied to themselves.

 Still don’t believe me?
 Have a look at Goop.
 A pseudoscientific “lifestyle brand” founded by Gwyneth Paltrow.
-Among other things they recommend coffee enema to supercharge and detox your body.
+Among other things, they recommend coffee enemas to supercharge and detox your body.
 Yes, it’s that bad.
 With estimated revenues of around $45 million in 2017, still growing and with no debts, it’s safe to say that pseudoscience can bring in the big bucks.

 Trait 5: The products are too perfect

 When medical treatments or technologies are developed, they’re under constant scrutiny.
 If something’s wrong, we’ll hear it from every part of the research community.
-Look at the CRISPR technology for example.
+Look at CRISPR technology, for example.
 No space for shortcuts.
 In other cases, practices are eventually abandoned if they don’t work.
-You’ve probably noticed that we don’t treat hypertension with bloodletting for example, though I’d prefer it over the coffee enema.
+For example, you’ve probably noticed that we don’t treat hypertension with bloodletting, though I’d prefer it over the coffee enema.

-When teaching systems fail to deliver good results by students, the teacher community make sure to highlight these problems.
-Curriculums change and overall optimisations are performed to improve teaching.
+When teaching systems fail to deliver good student results, the teacher community highlights these problems.
+Curriculums change and overall optimizations are performed to improve teaching.

-When the pseudoscientific community finds that one of their claims or products don’t hold up in real life, then… well that’s the thing… it doesn’t seem to happen very often.
+When the pseudoscientific community finds that one of their claims or products doesn’t hold up in real life, then… well, that’s the thing… it doesn’t seem to happen very often.
 There seems to be nothing wrong with these products.
 Ever!
 At least if you ask the pseudoscientific community.
 How is this possible?
-How could they’ve gotten it so right that, for years, decades, centuries and even millennia, their approaches remain unchanged?
+How could they’ve gotten it so right that their approaches remain unchanged for years, decades, centuries, and even millennia?

 If you think about it, it’s pretty improbable.
 We all make mistakes.
-We recognize them as such, we learn from them and we improve, and then continue making mistakes.
+We recognize them as such, we learn from them, we improve, and then we continue making mistakes.
 It’s like the circle of life.
-If this is true in real life, then it should be true for all types of practices.
-And if it’s not… well then, my friend, this looks more like a dogma or sect to me.
+If this is true in real life, all practices should be true.
+And if it’s not… well then, my friend, this looks more like a dogma or sect.

-Be aware if the practice is never criticised within its own community.
-If the product cannot be criticised and if it’s immune to all types of scrutiny, then it’s probably fake.
+Be aware that the practice is never criticized within its community.
+If the product cannot be criticized and is immune to scrutiny, it’s probably fake.
 We all have problems to fix.

-You now how to recognize pseudoscience now.
+You know how to recognize pseudoscience now.
 The field is yours, Grasshopper

-Once you’ve decided to confront pseudoscience you’ll need to be prepared for index fingers pointing your direction.
+Once you’ve decided to confront pseudoscience, you’ll need to be prepared for index fingers pointing in your direction.
 Do you want kids to be hurt?
 Do you support Monsanto?
-This may from time to time make you question yourself.
+This may, from time to time, make you question yourself.
 Are you the actual idiot for not believing in ghosts?
 I’ve been there myself.
 However, don’t forget that you’re battling dogmas.
-They’re among the hardest ideas to break, so insecurities will be projected on you.
+They’re among the hardest ideas to break so insecurities will be projected on you.

-I’ll leave you on a positive note: There’s a big community of sceptics in the world.
-Trust me, you’re not alone.
-So, my idea is to never stop questioning.
-Because although pseudoscientific belief-systems can seem harmless, they diverge the focus from real science.
+I’ll leave you on a positive note: There’s a big community of skeptics worldwide.
+Trust me; you’re not alone.
+So, my idea is never to stop questioning.
+Because although pseudoscientific belief systems can seem harmless, they diverge the focus from real science.
 You know, the science that uses proper controls and is reproducible.
 What’s worse is that pseudoscience can give patients false hopes.
 Why chemotherapy when lemons cure?

 You now know how to spot them.
-Next time you see extraordinary claims, go ahead, ask them what the mechanism of action is.
-Not to troll, but to understand and to put the claims to test.
+Next time you see extraordinary claims, ask them what the mechanism of action is.
+Not to troll, but to understand and put the claims to the test.
 If the explanations remain confusing, it’s not necessarily because you’re slow.
 It’s most probably because you’ve just been served BS.

 Just keep questioning.
-Even your own ideas.
+Even your ideas.
 And ours… I guess…